ceglabsagarshinde/Kadaknath_Project/Readme.md

 Data is organised into the following folders:

-**Fig1: This folder contains the following subfolders:**
+**This folder contains the following subfolders:

     Fig1A: This folder contains R code for the Asia and China map generation.
 A map of Asia and China used in Fig1 has been provided.

-    Fig1B: This folder contains an input file, code and figure for 101 chicken individuals genomewide PCA analysis.
+    Fig1B: This folder contains an input file, code and figure for 34 BBC chicken individuals genomewide PCA analysis.

-    Fig1C: This folder contains the input file, code and figure for 101 chicken individuals Admixture analysis at best K=7.
+    Fig1C: This folder contains the input file, code and figure for 34 BBC chicken individuals Admixture analysis at best K=7.

+**Fig3: This folder contains input files used for Dup1 haplotype analysis.

+**Fig4: This folder contains input files used for Dup2 haplotype analysis.

+**Fig5: This folder contains bed files which is used for visualization of two haplotypes of Dup1 and Dup2 of Fm locus and figures used for Fig5.

-**Fig2:** This folder contains the input files, code and figures for figure 2 and its zoomed view for the base level junction of Dup1 and Dup2 in black-bone(GOLD) and non-black-bone chicken(RJF) individuals.
+**Fig6: This folder contains input files, code and figures used for Fig6.

+**Fig7: This folder contains read ids and sequences used for Fig7.

-**Fig3: This folder contains the following subfolders:**
+**Fig8: This folder contains the following subfolders:**

-    Fig3A: This folder contains the input files, code, and figure for the pairwise Fst comparison between Kadaknath (KADK) and Chinese black-bone chicken (CHIN).
+    Fig8A: This folder contains the input files, code, and figure for the pairwise Fst comparison between Kadaknath (KADK) and Chinese black-bone chicken (CHIN).

-    Fig3B: This folder contains the input files, code, and figure for the pairwise Fst comparison between Kadaknath (KADK) and Chinese black bone chicken (CHIN) in 10Kb, Pi, and iHS of chromosome 20.
+    Fig8B: This folder contains the input files, code, and figure for the pairwise Fst comparison between Kadaknath (KADK) and Chinese black bone chicken (CHIN) in 10Kb, Pi, and iHS of chromosome 20.

-**Fig4:** This folder contains the input files, code, and figure for the genomewide pairwise Fst comparison in 50 Kb window between JETB, PENC and GOLD.

-**Fig5: This folder contains the following subfolders:**

-Fig5A: This folder contains the input files, code, and figures for the boxplot of ABBA-BABA between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(BROC/CWLH/WHLL/RIRL) chicken populations.

-Fig5B: This folder contains the input files, code, and figures for the Fst, D-statistics, and the number of ABBA-BABA sites between Kadaknath(KADK), Chinese black-bone(CHIN) and commercial(WHLL)chicken populations for each chromosome in 50 Kb window.

 **BPIL_gene_alignment:** This folder contains an amino acid multifasta file, alignment file and supplementary figure of Kadaknath-specific nonsynonymous changes in the BPIL gene.

 **Boxplot_of_Pi_Theta_of_black_and_commercial_chicken:** This folder contains the input files, code, and figures for the boxplot of Pi and Theta, Tajima's D and Fu ald Li's D of black-bone, native and commercial chicken populations.

 **Boxplot_of_Pi_Theta_within_Kadak_and_KADAK_vs_CHIN_YOSK:** This folder contains the input files, code, and figures for the boxplot of Pi and Theta of Kadaknath (KADK), Chinese black-bone (CHIN ) and Yeonsan Ogye (YOSK) populations.
 It also contains input files, code, and figures for the boxplot of Pi and Theta within Kadaknath.

-**Chromosome_wise_Fst_Pi_Theta_and_Dxy_GOLD_PENC_JETB:** This folder contains the input files, code, and figures for the pairwise comparison of Fst, Pi, Theta, and Dxy between GOLD, PENC and JETB for each chromosome.

-**Chromosome_wise_Fst_Pi_Theta_and_Dxy_Jhabua_Bhopal:**This folder contains the input files, code, and figures for the pairwise comparision of Fst, Pi, Theta, and Dxy between Jhabua and Bhopal for each chromosome.

 **Chromosome_wise_repeat_density:** This folder contains input files, code, and figures for the chromosome-wise repeat density with Fst in 50Kb window in Galgal6 genome assembly repeats downloaded from UCSC genome browser.